-The UAE banking market is still relatively young, and whilst there is extreme wealth and numerous opportunities in the region the obligors or borrowers may often be limited in the types of transactions and financings they can enter into, particularly in cases where the relevant funding transaction is highly structured and involves the issuance of debt securities.
-In addition, limitations arise when the relevant financiers and/or borrowers are Shari'a-compliant.
-However, most of the major international lenders have their own Islamic banking desks and many retain Shari'a advisory boards.
-Such institutions are growing more comfortable with the main Islamic financing mechanisms, and view Islamic finance assets, which reached US\$1.35 trillion in 2012, as an area of major opportunity and growth, notwithstanding the additional costs.
+Further, limitations arise when the relevant financiers and/or borrowers are Shari'a-compliant.
+However, most of the major international lenders now have their own Islamic banking desks and many retain Shari'a advisory boards.
+Such institutions are growing more comfortable with the main Islamic financing mechanisms, and view Islamic finance assets, which reached US\$1.35 trillion in 2012, as an area of major opportunity and growth notwithstanding the additional costs.